Macrometacorp/docs/docs/streams/kafka_on_gdn/kafkajs-client.md

 ### Consumer

-To verify that our message has indeed been produced to the topic, let's create a consumer to consume our message:
+To verify the message has been sent to the topic, create a consumer to consume the message:

 ```node
 const consumer = kafka.consumer({ groupId: '<my-group-id>' })